 VCU establishes faculty positions within the categories described below.
-Faculty are recruited through search procedures established by the VCU Provost's Office of Faculty Affairs (see PA and hiring resources).
-Faculty salary administration guidelines are available on the provost’s office website and at VCU eJobs.
+Faculty are recruited through search procedures established by the VCU Provost's Office of Faculty Affairs.
+For faculty guidelines, visit Inside HR.
 The VCU Board of Visitors approves final salaries upon the recommendation of the university president.

 A one-time, lump-sum award for exceptional performance beyond the prescribed expectations of a faculty member’s duties may be awarded once each fiscal year coinciding with the university’s salary administration process for faculty salary increases.
 Detailed information is found in the faculty bonus award policy.